Last Revised: October 14, 2017

 Employees may not solicit anything of value in return for influencing or exercising his or her discretion in a particular way on a college matter.
 Faculty and staff should not accept any material gift, gratuity, or other payment, in cash or in kind, from a vendor currently doing business with the college or seeking to do so.
 Members of the faculty and staff may not solicit or receive discounts or rebates on goods and services offered to them in their private capacity by vendors to the college that exceed those generally available to other customers.
 Exceptions to this general provision include unsolicited gifts of a nominal value given at holidays, birthdays, weddings, other commonly recognized social occasions, or in recognition for participation in a charitable event .
 If questions arise about the materiality of a proposed gift or gratuity, the proposed recipient should seek advice from the Comptroller, the Executive Director of Human Resources, or the Director of Risk Management.

 Members of the college’s Board of Trustees as well as officers of the college and other key employees comply with a specific policy wherein they sign a Conflict of Interest Statement.
-[Related policy: COI Policy] The principles of the Conflict of Interest Statement apply to all Community Members regardless of whether they have to sign the statement.
+[Related policy: Conflict of Interest Policy] The principles of the Conflict of Interest Statement apply to all Community Members regardless of whether they have to sign the statement.

 IV.
 Protection and Proper Use of College Assets